fonoster/routr/docs/introduction/test-plan.md

 ### Test Case 1.1.1: Registration Setup

-*Objective*: This section tests the the registration compatibility between Routr and the SIP Trunk provider.
+*Objective*: This section tests the registration compatibility between Routr and the SIP Trunk provider.
 If the SIP Trunk provider under testing is IP-based, this section can be skipped.

 *Procedure*: